Our fees are among the lowest in the country

 You may elect to participate in DRPs on a per share basis.
 Should you choose to participate in a DRP for a particular share/ETF which does not offer DRP, you will automatically receive a cash dividend instead.

-You may update your Dividend Reinvestment Plan (DRP) election at any time.
+You may update your DRP election at any time.

 We are not liable for any loss or damage from the rejection of an order or in relation to any treatment of or failure to participate (in full or in part) in any corporate action.